datastax/dsbulk/manual/settings.md

 Default: **"\*\*/\*.csv"**.

+#### --connector.csv.ignoreLeadingWhitespaces _&lt;boolean&gt;_

+Defines whether or not leading whitespaces from values being read/written should be skipped.
+This setting is honored when reading and writing.
+Default value is false.

+Default: **false**.

+#### --connector.csv.ignoreLeadingWhitespacesInQuotes _&lt;boolean&gt;_

+Defines whether or not trailing whitespaces from quoted values should be skipped.
+This setting is only honored when reading; it is ignored when writing.
+Default value is false.

+Default: **false**.

+#### --connector.csv.ignoreTrailingWhitespaces _&lt;boolean&gt;_

+Defines whether or not trailing whitespaces from values being read/written should be skipped.
+This setting is honored when reading and writing.
+Default value is false.

+Default: **false**.

+#### --connector.csv.ignoreTrailingWhitespacesInQuotes _&lt;boolean&gt;_

+Defines whether or not leading whitespaces from quoted values should be skipped.
+This setting is only honored when reading; it is ignored when writing.
+Default value is false.

+Default: **false**.

 #### --connector.csv.maxCharsPerColumn _&lt;number&gt;_

 The maximum number of characters that a field can contain.
 This setting is used to size internal buffers and to avoid out-of-memory problems.
 If set to -1, internal buffers will be resized dynamically.
 While convenient, this can lead to memory problems.
 It could also hurt throughput, if some large fields require constant resizing; if this is the case, set this value to a fixed positive number that is big enough to contain all field values.